Austin State Hospital: 1900s

 At the beginning of the 20th century, patients began to work on nearby farms during harvest season as part of their daily tasks to establish a sense of routine and serve as free labor for local farmers.

 In 1925, the name of the facility changed from the Texas State Lunatic Asylum to the Austin State Hospital to reflect developing attitudes surrounding mental health care at the time.

 By the 1950s, the hospital had made several recreational activities available to their patients.
 Residents played sports and were able to attend movie nights, dances, and religious services.

 Between 1958 and 1965, the hospital gradually desegregated all of their admissions process and services by gender and race.

 The daily average population of patients peaked in 1968 at approximately 3,313.
 By 1990, the daily average had dropped to 518 patients.

 In 1993, operation of the hospital was transferred to the Texas Department of Mental Health and Mental Retardation.

 Present day

 Building renovations

 Since 2015, the Texas Health and Human Services Commission and Dell Medical School at The University of Texas at Austin have been collaborating to improve conditions at the Austin State Hospital by organizing committees of regional stakeholders and working to focus operational budgets to secure the highest and most personal levels of care.

 As a response to this influence and to an increasing demand for comprehensive mental health services due to complications caused by the COVID-19 pandemic, the Texas Legislature approved $745 million for the renovation and improvement of Texas psychiatric facilities in the 85th and 86th Legislative sessions.
-Construction on the facility is currently in progress, and the fully renovated hospital is expected to reopen in June 2023.

 The Old Main Building, a portion of the original institution, remains intact as a Texas Historic Landmark.

 As of March 2022, the newly renovated facility covers 375,000 square feet and contains 240 private patient bedrooms.